jumpinjackie/mapguide-maestro/UserDoc/source/publish_workflow.rst

 ----------

 For this step, create a **Map Definition** and bring in the **Layer Definitions** you have created.
-Organise these layers into groups (optional) and sort them by drawing order with rasters and polygon layers at the bottom, followed by line layerse, then followed by point layers.
+Organise these layers into groups (optional) and sort them by drawing order with rasters and polygon layers at the bottom, followed by line layers, then followed by point layers.
 You don't need to specifically follow this draw order, but it's a generally useful rule to follow.

 For layers that change very rarely, you can set them as tiled layers.
 Tiled layers are rendered once as tiles and stored into a Tile Cache.
 Subsequent requests for the